Phoenix Comicon’s Volunteer Positions Created Controversy, 2017 Convention Non-Profit Program Now Being Reconsidered

 The Phoenix Comicon 2017 event has been a source of controversy with its new “pay to volunteer” program for an event that costs nothing at most other conventions.
 This method comes in lieu of a non-profit organization by the name of the Blue Ribbon Army (BFA) that requires member fees that range from $20 to $100, according to The Mary Sue.
-There was also mentioned a conflict of interest when the convention director, Matt Solberg, was also a board member of said Blue Ribbon Army.
+Also mentioned was a conflict of interest when it was discovered that the convention director, Matt Solberg, was also a board member of said Blue Ribbon Army.

 #PhoenixComicCon Charging People To Volunteer https://t.co/HW079fH32I pic.twitter.com/21USQtcy2x